vizcay/ro_topological_sort/README.md

-### RO Topological sort
+### Restful Objects - Topological sort app
-It's an example application that uses the [Restful Objects for Ruby framework](https://github.com/vizcay/RestfulObjectsRuby).
+Example application that uses the [Restful Objects for Ruby framework](https://github.com/vizcay/RestfulObjectsRuby).

 ### Live demo
-This project is running live as a free Heroku app here: [http://topological-sort.herokuapp.com](http://topological-sort.herokuapp.com).
+This project is running live as a free Heroku app at [http://topological-sort.herokuapp.com](http://topological-sort.herokuapp.com).

 ### Running locally - step by step
-1. Be sure you have a running ruby environment of at least 1.9.3 or higher:
+* Be sure you have a running ruby environment of at least 1.9.3 or higher:

 ```shell
 $ ruby -v